Good customer service definition, best practices, and examples

 If you want to reduce customer turnover and increase customer lifetime value, here’s what to pay attention to.

-According to Gallup, companies that successfully engage their employees report:
+Gallup, companies that successfully engage their employees report:

 Managers who don’t provide clear guidance and support may inadvertently foster an environment where customer service representatives are unsure of procedures.
 What comes next?
 Inconsistent service quality and decreased customer satisfaction.

-Here we are, let’s finally talk about it: The “B” word.
+Here we are, let’s finally talk about it: The ‘B" word.

 Burnout is a significant factor that can degrade service quality.
 It can lead to disengagement, reduced efficiency, and increased errors, all of which negatively affect customer service.